Congratulations on the thought of adding a feline companion to your life!

 In this section, we’ll explore the pros and cons of a new pet by adopting from an animal shelter, rescue organizations, or breeder.

-One benefit of adopting a cat from a shelter is that the available cats are usually spayed or neutered and up-to-date on their vaccinations.
+One benefit of choosing a cat from a shelter is that the available cats are usually spayed or neutered and up to date on their vaccinations.

-Plus, adopting a cat from a shelter helps support the mission of the shelter or humane society to save animals and reduce overpopulation.
+Plus, choosing a cat from a shelter helps support the mission of the shelter or humane society to save animals and reduce overpopulation.

-Adopting from rescue groups can be a good choice if you’re looking for a specific breed or if you want to adopt a cat that has been living in a home environment.
+Adopting from rescue groups can be a good choice if you’re looking for a specific breed or if you want to choose a cat that has been living in a home environment.

 Rescue animal groups may have a more extensive adoption process and may require an application and home visit.